jonashackt/gitlab-ci-stack/README.md

 To achieve a fully comprehensible setup here, we some DevOps tools FTW:

 * Ansible: This shiny pice will contain __ALL__ steps necessary to provision a Gitlab server with __everything__ needed.
 It´s also a great documentation what´s needed to setup a Gitlab server.
 * Vagrant: To just fire up a server locally that is based on a certain OS - because that´s needed to craft a Ansible playbook.
-But this is just for demonstration purposes - you can switch over to your Gitlab server by just editing the [hostsfile](hostsfile) and adding `[yourcompanygitlab]` together with it´s IP.
+But this is just for demonstration purposes - you can switch over to your Gitlab server by just editing the [hosts](hosts) and adding `[yourcompanygitlab]` together with it´s IP.

 ## Prerequisites